Delta Marsh Field Station,ridge birding

 The 21,870 hectare Delta Marsh, situated behind the shore of Lake Manitoba, is renowned as one of the largest and most investigated in North America.
 It represents one of the few remaining extensive marshes in North America and presents a wide and unique diversity of habitats and biota for research.
 Mallard Lodge, built in 1932 on the 932-hectare estate of Winnipeg businessman Donald Bain, remains as one of the finest lodges on the marsh.
 Originally used as a hunting lodge, it now provides accommodation and meeting space at the Field Station.

 The Delta Marsh Field Station property is part of a designated game-bird refuge and wildlife protection area.
 Most of the property was designated in 1987 as an ecologically significant area.
 The station was established as a research and teaching facility in 1966; it is operated through the Faculty of Science, University of Manitoba and is a member of the Organization of Biological Field Stations.
 The primary purpose of the Station is a long-range research program aimed at increasing our understanding of the dynamics of marsh ecosystems.
 Areas of study include: population dynamics of birds, mammals and fish; parasitology; freshwater and invertebrate ecology; toxicological studies; population and community studies of marsh and terrestrial plants.
 To date, over 100 student theses have been published as well as over 300 publications in a variety of scientific journals.
+If you are a bird lover, you should definitely visit the birding and wildlife festival – Delta Marsh Birding Festival.

 Sharp-tailed Grouse leks